Zeneric09/zen-s-GTA-SA-mod-list/README.md

-Create a folder in modloader and name it as "1" (directory structure set up like this: gtasa/modloader/1/) unless stated differently below.
+Create a folder in modloader and name it as "1" (directory structure set up like this: gtasa/modloader/1/) and put all mods from the list here into that "1" folder unless stated differently.

 Mixmods site: